libp2p/specs/protocol-select/README.md

   type is used.

 * _Why did you use proto2 and not proto3?_

+  By default [all libp2p protocols use proto2 over proto3](../README.md#protocols).
+In addition, to the best of our knowledge, there are no proto3 features that the _Protocol Select_ protocol could benefit off.

 * _Why not include Protocol IDs from the start_?

   _Protocol IDs_ are part of the initial _Protocol Select_ version to reduce